bcgsc/aahash_paper/README.md

 This repository contains the source code for aaHash, a fast hashing algorithm designed specifically for amino acid sequences.
 Included are the tests referenced in our publication and comprehensive usage documentation.

+For the latest version of aaHash, please visit https://github.com/bcgsc/btllib.

 ## Table of Contents

 * [Directory Structure](#directory-structure)